-All students, faculty and staff are encouraged to sign up to receive these notices by going to www.hcc.edu/ens to ensure that alerts are sent through their preferred communication channel.
+All students, faculty and staff are encouraged to go to www.hcc.edu/ens/ to ensure that alerts are sent through their preferred communication channel.
 Individuals with disabilities are encouraged to contact either the Office for Student with Disabilities and Deaf Services at 413.552.2582 or the ITD Help Desk at 413.552.6094 for assistance in subscribing to Campus Alerts.